 They also offer the added benefit of functioning as an added layer of protection for the roof's surface, while improving the building's energy efficiency at the same time.
 This approach is most common on commercial flat roofs, in concert with one or more of the above flat roof drainage solutions.

 Leave it to the Professionals at Cloud Roofing!

-As you can see, there’s more than one way to keep water from pooling on the structure of your flat roof.
+As you can see, there's more than one way to keep water from pooling on the structure of your flat roof.
 We offer a variety of roofing repair and replacement services for issues like leaky roofs or other types of damage.
 Save money and make the right choice by contacting the experts at Cloud Roofing!
-Contact us online or call us today for your free estimate.
+Contact us today for your free estimate.
 We are the roofing experts in San Antonio and are happy to provide the best roofing solution for you!